microsoft/TypeScript-wiki/Breaking-Changes.md

 ```ts
 f((nested: (error: number, result: any) => void) => { });
 ```

+# TypeScript 2.3

+For full list of breaking changes see the [breaking change issues](https://github.com/Microsoft/TypeScript/issues?q=is%3Aissue+milestone%3A%22TypeScript+2.3%22+label%3A%22Breaking+Change%22+is%3Aclosed).

 ## Empty generic parameter lists are flagged as error